How To Choose a Sunscreen

 SPF/PA ratings

-This is where a PA rating comes in.
-The “protection grade of UVA rays” is shown by “+” signs, ranging from one to four (four has the most protection).
-UVA rays get deeper into the skin than UVB rays and are associated with the breakdown of collagen and aging.
-Korean sunscreens show both the SPF and PA ratings so you know how much protection you’re getting.
+PA ratings show the amount of UVA protection you get, ranging from one to four “+” signs (four is the highest).
+UVA rays get deep into skin and are associated with signs of aging.
+Korean sunscreens will show both an SPF and PA rating.

 Skin types/concerns